Skip to main content

 Both medical billers and coders use languages like Current Procedural Terminology (CPT®),2 which is a uniform language for coding medical services and procedures to streamline reporting.
 Other medical coding languages include International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM)3 and HCPCS Level II.4 These codes help turn what a doctor may note as running a test for strep throat into a precise process that can be understood by health insurance companies.

 A medical coder translates patient records into various languages, while a medical biller submits those codes to various agencies for payment.
 The medical biller needs to understand how to read medical records and, like the medical coder, be familiar with the various code languages.
-Medical billers must also keep track of claims to make sure they are appropriately processed by health care payers to make sure the medical practice receives reimbursement.
-This involves precise record keeping.
+Medical billers must also keep track of claims to make sure they are appropriately processed by healthcare payers to make sure the medical practice receives reimbursement.
+This involves precise record-keeping.

 Medical billers’ duties may vary depending on where they work.
 They can include both front- and back-office jobs such as gathering patient information, verifying health plan coverage, checking prior authorizations, collecting copays from patients, and ensuring medical codes are accurate before sending them to payers.